cmin87394/ROS_basic_tutorial/README.md

 ---
 **Description**

-  * For a lecture on the basic of ROS.
+  * Lecture on the Basics of ROS.

 ---